Associate in Applied Science (A.A.S.)

 - Visitor Information Specialist for the Greater Rochester Visitors Bureau

 - Group Tour Coordinator at the Monterey (CA) Aquarium

 - Assistant to the owner at Bristol Mountain

 - Sales Manager at New York Wine and Culinary Center

 - Group Tour Planner for American Automobile Association

 * This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
 Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.

-As a tourism management major, if you meet specific award criteria, you will be eligible for the Finger Lakes Visitors Connection, Ontario County, NY Scholarship.
-For information on this scholarship, contact the business department or financial aid office.
+As a Tourism Management student, if you meet specific award criteria, you will be eligible for the Finger Lakes Visitors Connection, Ontario County, NY Scholarship.
+For information on this scholarship, contact the FLCC Foundation.

 Faculty members in the tourism management degree program hold master's degrees and are responsible for authoring and implementing this award-winning degree program.
 They were also responsible for the establishment of the Walt Disney World College Program at FLCC.
 This landmark program was the first destination tourism associate degree program offered by a community college in New York State.